jwulf/reproducer-35790/README.md

 You can run the exact same test against a local instance of a Camunda 8.8.0-alpha6 container locally with the command:

 ```
-npm test
+npm test:local
 ```

 This test does not fail after 25 runs.
 This seems to be an issue with the SaaS cluster only.

-You can also run the same test against SaaS with code that awaits eventual consistency (`test/test-with-poll`) with the command:
+You can also run the same test against SaaS with code that awaits eventual consistency (`test/test-with-poll.spec.ts`) with the command:

 ```
 npm run test:saas:poll